Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 ## Trivia

 - This archetype can harness every Summoning tecnique (except Pendulum).
+- The effect of the Lv4 Main Deck monsters is an upgraded version of the effect of the *Mekk-Knights*.
+  - While *Mekk-Knights* Special Summon themselves to a column with 2+ cards, *Tekk-Knights* Summon to an adjacent column.
 - *Tekk-Knight* is a pun on ‘Tech Knight’, alike to *Mekk-Knight* sounding like ‘Mech Knight’ (despite this not being the actual etymologic).
   - Similarly, *Hi-Tekk-Knight* is a pun on ‘High Tech Knight’.
 - The names of the Main Deck monsters (and the Link-1 *Tekk-Knight Azure Iris*) follow the pattern `<colour> <abstract>`, where `abstract` is an emotion or phenomenon.
-  - The names of the Extra Deck monsters follow the pattern `<adjective> <feature>`, wehere `feature` is some kind of attribute or property (or simply a word that sounds cool), with both words being relyzen to light.
+  - The names of the Extra Deck monsters follow the pattern `<adjective> <feature>`, where `feature` is some kind of attribute or property (or simply a word that sounds cool), with both words being relyzen to light.
+  - These reflect the naming scheme of the *Mekk-Knights*.